matisojka/qqqa/README.md

 ## Contributing

-See CONTRIBUTING.md for guidelines on reporting issues and opening pull requests, and for the release process.
+See CONTRIBUTING.md for guidelines on reporting issues and opening pull requests, building from source, and the release process.

 ## Releases